Royal Berkshire Fire and Rescue Service (RBFRS) is advising residents to remain #WeatherAware and follow the latest reports during the wet weather.

-- Do not drive through flood water.
-Just 30cm of water is enough to make your car float.
-If you come across a flooded road, turn around and find another route;
+- Do not drive through flood water – just 30cm of moving flood water is enough to make your car float and potentially move you into deeper water where you could become stranded.

-- Give yourself more time to react while driving – reduced visibility and wet roads will increase your stopping distance in the event of an accident.
-In wet weather, the stopping distance will be at least double;
+- Give yourself more time to react while driving – reduced visibility and wet roads will increase your stopping distance.

 - Ensure good ventilation if using portable indoor heating appliances to dry out indoor spaces – do not use petrol or diesel generators or other similar fuel-driven equipment indoors: the exhaust gases contain carbon monoxide which can kill.

 - Do not turn on gas or electrics if they have got wet – only turn them on when they have been checked by a qualified technician.